ctaylo37/crtinteractive/elmo.md

 				<div id="step-1" class="col-md-12 mt-5">
 					<h4>Step 1: Define the MVP</h4>
 					<p>I worked very closely with the Product Manager on this project to define the MVP for our redesign.
-We identified two primary goals to define the success of our project:</p>
+We identified three primary goals to define the success of our project:</p>
 					<ol>
 						<li>Reduce the time to <abbr title="The amount of time it takes to setup an experiment and push to production." data-toggle="tooltip">go live</abbr> from <strong>one week</strong> to <strong>less than five minutes</strong>.</li>
 						<li>Reduce the amount of time required to derive insights from an experiment from <strong>three weeks</strong> to <strong>less than 24 hours</strong>.</li>
-						<li></li>
-						<li>Allow product teams to create and manage their own experiments rather than relying on test managers (self service).</li>
+						<li>Allow product teams to create and manage their own experiments rather than relying on test managers (<strong>self service</strong>).</li>
 					</ol>
 					<div class="crt-card p-0 mt-4">
 						<img src="{{ site.baseurl }}/img/elmo-1.png" class="img-fluid">